giesse/GabChat/docs/LocalSetup.md

 This document provides instructions for setting up the local development environment for the GabChat project using VS Code Dev Containers.

-## Dev Container with Nix
+## Dev Container

 This project is configured to use a VS Code Dev Container, which creates a consistent and isolated development environment.
-It uses [Nix](https://nixos.org/) to manage all tools and dependencies.

 ### How it Works

-*   **`.devcontainer/devcontainer.json`**: This file instructs VS Code how to create and configure the development container.
+The **`.devcontainer/devcontainer.json`** file instructs VS Code how to create and configure the development container.
+It uses devcontainer features to install all necessary tools like Python, Node.js, and Firebase CLI directly into the container.
-*   **`shell.nix`**: This file tells the Nix package manager which packages to install in the environment (e.g., `python3`, `nodejs`, `yarn`, `vite`, `firebase-tools`).

 ### Getting Started

 1.  **Open in VS Code:** When you open this project in VS Code, it will automatically detect the `.devcontainer` configuration.
 2.  **Reopen in Container:** A dialog will appear asking if you want to "Reopen in Container".
 Click it.
 3.  **Initial Setup:** The first time you open the container, it will build the environment and run the `postCreateCommand` defined in `devcontainer.json`.
-This command will:
+This command will install both the Python and Node.js dependencies.
-    *   Create a Python virtual environment at `.venv`.
-    *   Install the Python dependencies from `requirements.txt`.
-    *   Install the Node.js dependencies for the React app.
-4.  **Ready to Go:** Once the setup is complete, your VS Code terminal will be running inside a `nix-shell` within the container, which means all the necessary tools are available in the `PATH` automatically.
+4.  **Ready to Go:** Once the setup is complete, your VS Code terminal will be running inside the container, and all the necessary tools will be available in the `PATH` automatically.
 The container is also configured to install the recommended VS Code extensions, including the Cline AI assistant.

 ## Manual Configuration